FRANC: A Lightweight Framework for High-Quality Code Generation: Our Framework ( )

 \subsection{Phase 1: Prompt Creation}

-In this first phase, the software engineer creates a \textit{prompt} with a surrounding \textit{context} for the code generation technique.
+First, the software engineer creates a \textit{prompt} for the code generation model.
 The lines 1--6 (highlighted in blue) in the code snippet in~\listref{lst:gen_code} is an example of input an engineer can provide to an LLM.
 It contains an import statement, a function declaration, and a comment describing the function's intended functionality.
 This prompt instructs the LLM to generate the body of the function \codePython{yaml_load(filename)} that will parse a YAML file, create an object with the loaded data, and return it to the caller of the function.
-The LLM may also use the filename (\code{utils/parser.py}) as the context.